codio-templates/hello-codio-c/.guides/content/Code-Test-c13b.md

 |0            |0              |
 |3            |9              |

-{Compile code}(gcc -o code/code_test code/code_test.c)
-{Test Code with -5}(code/code_test -5)
-{Test Code with 0}(code/code_test 0)
-{Test Code with 3}(code/code_test 3)

-<details><summary>**Adding the Terminal**</summary>You can add the terminal to the `TEST CODE` button by changing the markdown code to `{test code|terminal}(code/code_test)`.
+<details><summary>**Adding the Terminal**</summary>You can add the terminal to the `TEST CODE` button by changing the markdown code to `{test code|terminal}(code/code_test 3)`.
 To add a terminal to the UI, click on the gear icon, and select "3 Panels without tree" as the layout.
 Then click on "Open tabs" and add a tab.
 Select "Terminal" as the type, and set the panel to 1.
 If you do not add a terminal to the UI, Codio will open one automatically in the same panel as the C code.
 The terminal will be in a separate tab from the code.</details>

-<table><tbody ><tr><td><details><summary>
+{Compile code}(gcc -o code/code_test code/code_test.c)
+{Test Code with -5}(code/code_test -5)
+{Test Code with 0}(code/code_test 0)
+{Test Code with 3}(code/code_test 3)

+<table><tbody><tr><td><details><summary>
 <strong>Solution</strong>
 </summary>